No surprises: 6-8 hours is best

-In our busy workaholic world we would like a study which shows that sleeping less has no impact on health but in our heart of heart we know that it probably does.
+In our busy workaholic world, we would like a study that shows that sleeping less has no impact on health but in our heart of heart, we know that it probably does.

-These findings suggest that there is a lower risk of major cardiovascular events and deaths in people who have 6 to 8 hours of total daily sleep and sleeping less is actually better than sleeping too long.
+These findings suggest a lower risk of major cardiovascular events and deaths in people with 6 to 8 hours of total daily sleep.
+Sleeping less is actually better than sleeping too long.

-One possible explanation may be that people who have underlying illnesses are more tired and hence they need to sleep longer.
-Longer sleep might therefore not be harmful in itself but it could be a marker of underlying and perhaps unrecognised disease.
-The limitation of the study was that it relied on questionnaires and it is quite possible that the data are not accurate.
-We should not conclude that short sleep is fine but perhaps patients who need to sleep long may have underlying disease which affects their prognosis.
+One possible explanation may be that people who have underlying illnesses are more tired, and hence they need to sleep longer.
+Therefore, longer sleep might not be harmful in itself, but it could be a marker of underlying and perhaps unrecognised disease.
+The limitation of the study was that it relied on questionnaires, and it is quite possible that the self-reported data are not accurate.
+We should not conclude that short sleep is fine, but perhaps patients who need to sleep long may have an underlying disease that affects their prognosis.